Chepachet, Rhode Island: Schools

-The area, part of the town of Glocester, is part of the Foster-Glocester Regional School District, meaning Ponaganset High School is the only secondary school for residents of Chepachet.
+The area, part of the town of Glocester, is part of the Foster-Glocester Regional School District, meaning that residents of Chepachet attend Ponaganset Middle School for Lower Secondary Education and Ponaganset High School for higher secondary education.
 West Glocester Elementary, an elementary school in Chepachet, is part of the Glocester Elementary School District.
-The regional district is currently reviewing the Ponaganset High School & Middle School mascot, the Chieftain, as the local Native American tribe, the Nipmuc, have been asking for decades that it be changed.
+The regional district has, in the past, reviewed the school mascot of the middle and high school the “Ponaganset Chieftain” as some found it to be discriminatory to the native Nimpuc Native Tribe of the northern Rhode Island region but some believe that the Chieftain empowers students and looks up to the Nimpuc Tribe.
+It was eventually voted to keep said mascot.